Joints 7 DOF

 C-Space

 The Franka Panda has 7 joints, so the configuration space is 7-dimensional.
-RRTConnect builds two trees simultaneously, one from the current joint configuration and one from the goal.
-They grow toward each other with random samples until a bridge is found.
+RRTConnect builds two trees at the same time, one from the current joint configuration and one from the goal.
+They grow toward each other with random samples until they meet.

-The bidirectional approach converges significantly faster than a single tree on high-DoF arms, which matters when the robot is waiting to execute.
-The resulting path is time-parameterised for smooth velocity profiles before it goes to the IK controller.
+The two way approach converges much faster than a single tree on high-DoF arms, which matters when the robot is waiting to execute.
+I then time parameterise the resulting path for smooth velocity profiles before it goes to the IK controller.

 Connection Criterion